-Australian artist Daniel Boyd has spent 3 months as artist-in-residence at the Natural History Museum.
+Australian artist Daniel Boyd spent 3 months as artist-in-residence at the Natural History Museum in 2011.

-He has been researching and creating works in response to images in the First Fleet collection that document the relationship Aboriginal people had with the British in Sydney during the early years of the settlement.
+He researched and created works in response to images in the First Fleet collection that document the relationship Aboriginal people had with the British in Sydney during the early years of the settlement.

 'High water at Port Stephens at 10 o'Clock', Port Jackson Painter, 1791-1792.
 Artist-in-residence Daniel Boyd finds the map interesting because the colonists view the landscape differently from the Aboriginal people who lived there.

 Particularly, as he says, 'the amount of information that can be read from an image and the amount of information that's lost through time.
 Deliberate or indeliberate.'